Skip to Content

-When it comes to the Hatch Rest vs Rest Plus, which okay to wake clock / white noise machine should you choose?
+What’s the difference between the Hatch Rest vs Rest Plus?
+Which okay to wake clock / white noise machine should you choose?
 Here’s the differences between the Hatch Rest vs Rest Plus.

 Hatch Rest machine with bedtime book